 Parents of children with an avoidant attachment style also were observed discouraging their children from crying and expecting premature independence from their kids.
 This discouragement from crying and expecting children to behave above their abilities tells the child that their feelings and needs aren’t important.

-The cognitive dissonance this behavior from inattentive mothers causes is remarkable.
+The cognitive dissonance of this behavior from inattentive mothers causes is remarkable.
 The child learns early in life that to expect attentive interactions with their mother is to risk being rejected.
 So, these children learn not to cry outwardly for attention, and that if they wish to remain close to their mother, they must suppress their natural desire to seek out her comfort.

 Unfortunately, children with an avoidant attachment style tend to become disconnected from their body’s needs and rely heavily on soothing themselves.
 This behavior tends to push the child towards having little desire to seek out others for help and support.